nivk7/FinalProject/README.md

 ---
 # Project Requirements

-Set up the basic environment using Docker:
+1.Set up the basic environment using Docker:

 We were asked to install and configure the core components of the project using Docker containers.

-Configure Joomla:
+2.Configure Joomla:

 We needed to perform the initial configuration of the Joomla CMS inside the containerized environment.

-Run Joomla and add initial content:
+3.Run Joomla and add initial content:

 We were instructed to start the Joomla service and add basic content to the website (e.g. articles).

-Back up the website and database:
+4.Back up the website and database:

 We were required to create backups of the site files and the MySQL database to preserve the project state.

-Restore the database from backup:
+5.Restore the database from backup:

 As part of the testing process, we had to verify that the database backup could be successfully restored.

-Write shell scripts for automation:
+6.Write shell scripts for automation:

 We were asked to write Bash scripts to automate setup, backup, restore, and cleanup processes.

-Save the project on GitHub:
+7.Save the project on GitHub:

 The final step was to upload all project files, including scripts and the Docker configuration, to a Git repository.